JosefAlbers/Aggressor/README.md

 ## Key Features

-- **Basic Architecture**: Single attention block for transformer and a tiny MLP for diffusion.
+- **Simple Architecture**: A tiny transformer for autoregression and an MLP for diffusion.
 - **Single-File Implementation**: Entire model in one Python file.
-- **Minimal Dependencies**: Core components built from scratch using basic MLX operations.
+- **Minimal Dependencies**: Built from scratch using only basic MLX operations.

 ## Components

 - `Aggressor`: Main model class combining transformer and diffusion.
-- `Attention`: Single block with basic Rotary Position Embedding (RoPE).
+- `Transformer`: Multi-layer transformer with attention and MLP blocks.
-- `Denoiser`: Small MLP-based diffusion process.
+- `Denoiser`: MLP-based diffusion process with time embedding.
-- `Scheduler`: Handles sampling processes.
+- `Scheduler`: Handles forward and backward processes for diffusion.
+- `Attention`: Multi-head attention mechanism.
+- `MLP`: Basic multi-layer perceptron with SiLU activation.

 ## Usage